DougJohn0126/DonkeyKong/README.md

 CLICK THIS LINK TO TRY THE GAME: https://dougjohn0126.github.io/DonkeyKong/

-*Arrowkeys to move left right and up the ladder
-*Spcae bar to jump
+*Arrowkeys to move left, right, and up the ladders *Space bar to jump